EliotKhachi/publicZk/202110032156/README.md

 * Anything man-made was created with a purpose, and can therefore be conceptualized as a system.

-* Systems engineers start at high levels of abstraction and decompose systems into more and more layers of detail (subsystems and components) to compartmentalize the problem.
-There are various stages that go into developing a system and ways to determine whether it was built correctly.

 * Systems are also defined in terms of its boundaries.
 The environment in which the system operates in is a major consideration.

 ## References
-Appendix C, INCOSE SE Handbook 4th Ed.
+1. Appendix C, INCOSE SE Handbook 4th Ed.

 ## Tags
 #systemsEngineering